Organwolf/100-days-of-code/log.md

 ### Day 53: April 24, 2020

-**Today's Progress**: Refactoring, added a generalized dropdown component, {...rest}, read and wrote about immutability
+**Today's Progress**: General refactoring as well as refactoring of the validation into its own re-usable class component called Form which loginForm, movieForm and registerForm now extend.
+I added a generalized dropdown component to the project called _select_, used {...rest} for the first time and read and wrote about immutability.

 **Thoughts**: Used a Link element instead of a regular button.
-Now sure if that is bad practise or not.
+Not sure if that is bad practise or not.
 I'm still not comfortable with using `this.props.history` and `this.props.match` which are props "injecten" into the component that is passed through a Route.
 I really like the `mapToViewModel(movie)` which is triggered inside of movieForm.jsx if the user has clicked on the hyperlink for a movie.
-It's pretty "simple" the way that is uses setState to populate the 4 different fields in the movieForm component.
+It's pretty "simple", the way that is uses setState to populate the 4 different fields in the movieForm component, but I still like it.

 **Experimented with**:
 Immutability in react:
 keywords: immutability, pure functions, side effects and referential equality in JS